 The thesis presents research that addresses real podiatric problems and education across the lifespan.
 This research will be conducted under the supervision of experienced academic researchers.

 Our students are eligible to register with the Australian Health Practitioner Regulation Agency.
-This course has been accredited by Australia and New Zealand Podiatry Accreditation Council (ANZPAC).
+This program has been accredited by Australia and New Zealand Podiatry Accreditation Council (ANZPAC).

 Start your unlimited journey today.